Home Cocktails Ordinary Drink Imperial Fizz

 Did You Know?

-The Imperial Fizz is a lesser-known cocktail that showcases the versatility of whiskey, often overshadowed by more popular fizz variations like the Gin Fizz.
+The Imperial Fizz is a lesser-known cocktail that showcases the versatility of combining different spirits, making it a unique choice for adventurous drinkers.

 Imperial Fizz Variations